AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

 The following configurations are used in the examples of this topic:

 -   Operating system of the ECS instance: Alibaba Cloud Linux 2.1903 LTS 64-bit public image
--   Data disk: an ultra disk
+-   Data disk: ultra disk
 -   Device name of the data disk: /dev/vdb

-Adjust the command or parameter settings based on the actual operating system and device name of the data disk.
+Adjust the commands or parameter settings based on the actual operating system and device name of the data disk.

 ## Check the partition table format and the file system type